-Sweet Potato Casserole with Pecans comes straight from my Grandma’s recipe book.
-And WOW is this old fashioned recipe good.
-It’s packed with sweet potatoes and an irresistible brown sugar and pecan crumble on top.
+Old Fashioned Sweet Potato Casserole with Pecans comes straight from my Grandma’s recipe book.
+And WOW is this vintage recipe good.
+It’s packed with sweet potatoes and a sweet and crunchy pecan crumble on top.

-Sweet Potato Casserole has a lot of variations.
+An Old Fashioned Sweet Potato Casserole has a lot of variations.
 Some like it topped with marshmallows and others like it with pecans.
 If you’ve landed here, I’m guessing you are Team Pecan.
-I am too. 🙂
+Me too!

-And I hope Sweet Potato Casserole becomes part of your favorites this year, too!
+And I hope Sweet Potato Casserole with Pecans becomes part of your favorites this year, too!

 Ingredients